Perfect Bayesian Equilibria in Repeated Sales: Finite horizon with no commitment

-\paragraph{Two rounds game.} It turns out that for a two rounds game, a threshold PBE is guaranteed to exist and it is essentially unique.~\citet{HT88} and~\citet{FV06} characterize the PBE for the two rounds repeated sales game.
-For the sake of completeness and for gaining intuition, and because our main result uses the $2$ rounds result (mildly), we present the $2$ rounds result in Appendix~\ref{app:twoRounds}, along with an explicit discussion for the $U[0,1]$ example.
+It turns out that for a two rounds game, a threshold PBE is guaranteed to exist and it is essentially unique.~\citet{HT88} and~\citet{FV06} characterize the PBE for the two rounds repeated sales game.
+For the sake of completeness and for gaining intuition, and because our main result uses the $2$ rounds PBE (mildly), we discuss the $2$ rounds PBE now.

-\paragraph{Main result of this section.} We now move to the main result of this section: in a $n$ rounds repeated sales game, threshold PBE exist only very rarely when $n > 2$.
-The following theorem precisely characterizes when a threshold PBE exists and what happens in it.
-We prove the theorem in appendix~\ref{app:nRounds}. \begin{theorem} For {\em every} atomless bounded support distribution $\dist$ of buyer's value, the following are true for an $n$ rounds ($n > 2$) repeated sales game. \begin{enumerate} \item An $n$ rounds pure strategy threshold PBE exists precisely for those distributions for which the $2$ rounds threshold PBE has the lowest possible first round price, namely, $\low$. \item For such distributions $F$ where an $n$ rounds pure strategy threshold PBE exists, it is unique: the price in the first $n-1$ rounds is the lowest possible, namely, $\low$.
-The price in the last round is the monopoly price for the distribution $\dist$. \end{enumerate} \end{theorem}

-\paragraph{Discussion.} How often do we have a distribution for which the PBE price in the first round is the throw away price of $p_1 = \low$?
-For the $U[0,1]$ distribution, this requirement would mean that the seller sacrifices the first round at a price of $0$, and gets only a revenue of $1/4$ from the second round.
-But this doesn't happen --- the seller gets a much better revenue of $9/20$.
-Distributions for which this happens are quite rare.
-If the monopoly price of the distribution happens to be precisely $\low$, then this would happen, because the price in all the rounds will be just $\low$, and that is both a PBE and gets Myerson optimal revenue (for instance for the $U[1/2,1]$ distribution monopoly price is $\low$.)
-But there are not that many distributions with the lowest point in the support as the monopoly price.
+\paragraph{Notation.} We begin with some notation and two quick definitions.
+Let $\distab$ denote the distribution on $\val$ conditioned on the fact that $a \leq \val \leq b$ (and thus $\dist = \distlh$).
+Let $\psab$ denote an arbitrary element of $\argmax_p p(1-\distab(p))$ i.e., the set of all single-round revenue maximizing prices or the so called {\em monopoly prices} for $\distab$.
+Let $\ps = \pslh$.
+Whenever the monopoly price is not unique $\psab$ will denote an arbitrary monopoly price unless specified otherwise.

+\paragraph{Revenue Curve.} The revenue curve $\Rab(p) = p(1-\distab(p))$ at $p$ gives the expected revenue in a single round game obtained by offering a price $p$ to a buyer whose value is drawn from $\distab$.
+Let $R(\cdot) = \Rlh(\cdot)$ denote the revenue curve for the distribution $\dist$.

+We prove here a property that any PBE in two rounds game for any atomless bounded support distribution must satisfy.

+In the following lemma, $p_1$ is the price in the first round, $\prej$ and $\pacc$ are the prices in second round, upon buyer's rejection and acceptance respectively in the first round, given that the first round price is $p_1$.
+We will use $t(p_1)$ to denote the threshold used by the buyer in first round.
+An application of Fact~\ref{lem:BPU} shows that the price $p_{21}$ in the second round is at least $t(p_1)$.
+A further application of Fact~\ref{lem:IAT} shows that $p_{20} = p_1$ because indifference implies that $t(p_1) - p_{20} = t(p_1)- p_1$.